 Whether you’re eyeing orchids to give as a gift or use as home decor, you can find one that complements almost every occasion and celebration.
 The wide array of orchid colors allows you to have lots of choices.

-Orchids as a Wedding Gift
+Orchids as Wedding Gifts and Decor

 Orchids as a Housewarming or Hostess Gift

-A dendrobium orchid is a perfect present for someone who keeps a busy schedule as it requires minimal care and maintenance.
-Known as one of the toughest orchids available, dendrobiums tolerate low moisture and varying temperatures.
+A Dendrobium orchid is a perfect present for someone who keeps a busy schedule, as it requires minimal care and maintenance.
+Known as one of the toughest orchids available, Dendrobiums tolerate low moisture and varying temperatures.

 Orchids as a Get Well Soon Gift